skedgo/tripkit-react/src/doc/md/Styles.md

 case syntax), [jss-plugin-nested](https://cssinjs.org/jss-plugin-nested/?v=v10.4.0) (allowing to use pseudo and nested selectors) and [jss-plugin-global](https://cssinjs.org/jss-plugin-global/?v=v10.4.0) (allowing to specify global selectors).
-- You can find the list of style classes of a component on the CSS section of the component API spec (e.g. see [](TKUIResultsView)).
-In our example we override just 'main' and 'row' classes of TKUIResultsView.
+- You can find the list of style classes of a component on the CSS section of the component API spec (e.g. see [](TKUIRoutingResultsView)).
+In our example we override just 'main' and 'row' classes of TKUIRoutingResultsView.

 There are also other three style related config properties controlling the css class names that are actually generated